AdobeDocs/experience-manager-cloud-service.en/help/onboarding/what-is-required/user-roles-permissions.md

 ---

 # User Roles and Permissions {#user-roles-permissions}

-Adobe will create an **Organization** identifier for your company in the Adobe Identity Management System (IMS), where all your users and their permissions can be managed.
-Each user, who needs to be a member of this organization, and will be granted access to any of the [!UICONTROL Experience Cloud] service, will need to have their own **[Adobe ID](/help/onboarding/what-is-required/get-your-adobe-id.md)**.

 ## User Roles {#user-roles}

 Many features in Cloud Manager require specific permissions to operate.